coderaiser/putout/packages/eslint-plugin-putout/lib/multiple-properties-destructuring/README.md

-# keep each property on separate line when using multiple destructuring properties (multiple-properties-destructuring)
+# Keep each property on separate line when using multiple destructuring properties (`multiple-properties-destructuring`)

 In the same way as eslint [object-property-newline](https://eslint.org/docs/rules/object-property-newline), but for destructuring.